-Using public transport to get there from Beijing is pretty easy, and the best part is you don’t really need to know any Chinese to do it!
-People will just see you, a foreigner, on the bus and automatically think “ah, Great Wall”.
+Using public transport to get to Mutianyu from Beijing is pretty simple if you know what you need to do, and the best part is you don’t really need to know any Chinese to do it!
+Although a basic understanding of Mandarin definitely wouldn’t hurt, most people along the way will just see you, a foreigner, on the bus and automatically think “ah, Great Wall”.

 First off, you need to find your way to Dongzhimen Subway Station.

 My hotel was in the area, well within walking distance, but if you’re based anywhere else in the city, you want Line 2 or Line 13 as they are the only ones that service it.